Tritounet1/Tritounet1/README.md

 I’m Tristan!
 I’m a french student at the IUT of La Rochelle.

 Want to know more about me?
-Take a look at my website <a href="https://tritounet.fr" target="_blank"> right here </a>!
+Take a look [right here](https://tritounet.fr)!

 <br/>